mateus-cortiano/obs-source-menu/readme.md

 # obsws-ts
-an asynchronous websocket wrapper to communicate with obs-websocket
+an asynchronous websocket wrapper that communicates with obs-websocket